 The student may prohibit the release of any or all of this directory information by filling out the Restrict or Release form in the Student First Stop Center.
 A request to withhold this information will remain in effect until the Student First Stop Center receives written instructions from the student to remove the hold.

 Directory information and other personally identifiable information may be released to College officials who have a legitimate educational interest, or to comply with a judicial order or lawfully issued subpoena.
 The President of the College may release personally identifiable student information to appropriate persons in connection with an emergency if knowledge of such information is necessary to protect the health or safety of persons and/or safety of property.

-Students have the right, by pre-scheduled appointment, with the Executive Director of Enrollment Management to access their educational records, as defined in OAR 582-41-410, as well as to challenge the correctness of those records, to request amendment of those records and, in case of dispute, to obtain a hearing (OAR 581-41-450).
+Students have the right, by pre-scheduled appointment, with the Registrar to access their educational records, as defined in OAR 582-41-410, as well as to challenge the correctness of those records, to request amendment of those records and, in case of dispute, to obtain a hearing (OAR 581-41-450).
 Students may not request a hearing under this policy to challenge a grade, only the accuracy of its recording.
-Students who wish to inspect their records must schedule an appointment with the Executive Director of Enrollment Management.
-If students request a copy of any document in the records, a copy charge will be assessed.
-This does not include transcripts, which can be obtained from the Student First Stop Center.
-Students may forfeit the right to receive an official transcript if they have an outstanding accounts receivable with the College, or has been notified that their transcript may be withheld.
+Students who wish to inspect their records must schedule an appointment with the Registrar.
+If students request a copy of any document in the records, and the request is approved, a copy charge will be assessed.
+This does not include transcripts, which may be obtained from the Student First Stop Center.
+Students may forfeit the right to receive an official transcript if they have an outstanding accounts receivable with the College or have been notified that their transcript may be withheld.
 For further information regarding student records, contact the Student First Stop Center.